MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/visualizations/chart-legend-formatting-report-builder.md

 ms.author: maggies
 ms.reviewer: monaraya
 ---
-# Chart legend - formatting the legend on a paginated report chart (Power BI Report Builder)
+# Format the legend on a paginated report chart (Power BI Report Builder)

   The chart legend contains descriptions for each category in a Power BI paginated report chart.
 A legend always contains one or more legend items, where each legend item consists of a colored box that represents the series, and a text string that describes the series, as indicated in the following illustration.